At Mclowd we take the security of your personal financial information seriously. Our approach to security is based on the following foundations:

 AWS is the global standard for cloud-based hosting, and is used by hundreds of thousands of companies around the world, including by incumbent SMSF software vendors..

 Thanks to AWS, Mclowd is able to leverage all of the investment in security that has been made by AWS over more than 10 years.
 Detailed information regarding this security infrastructure can be found at:

-AWS has effectively levelled the playing field, allowing market entrants like Mclowd to access exactly the same technology (and security) as incumbent vendors, at exactly the same cost.
+AWS has effectively levelled the playing field, allowing challengers like Mclowd to access exactly the same technology (and security) as incumbent vendors, at exactly the same cost.

 To quote the AWS marketing collateral:

-However unlike BGL, Mclowd is passing on the cost savings direct to the User Community, while others are using the economics of cloud computing to improve their bottom line.
+However Mclowd is passing on the cost savings direct to the User Community, while others are using the economics of cloud computing to improve their bottom line.

-Only three Team Members at Mclowd have access to the production database, and this access is subject to public key encryption and multi-factor authentication for each individual.
+Access to the Mclowd production database is restricted, and this access is subject to public key encryption and multi-factor authentication for each individual.